binhe-lab/E036-ASR-H2O2/09-CTA1pr_TFBS_prediction/README.md

 ## Steps
 ### Assembly PWMs for the TFs
-We obtained PWMs from two sources.
-The first one, [Yetfasco](http://yetfasco.ccbr.utoronto.ca) is based on _S. cerevisiae_ TFs.
+We obtained PWMs from [Yetfasco](http://yetfasco.ccbr.utoronto.ca), which is based on _S. cerevisiae_ TFs.
 The main caveat is that if the _C. glabrata_ orthologs diverged in their specificities, using _S. cerevisiae_ matrices will result in false positives and false negatives.
 The reason to use this database is because of TF binding specificities are extremely well characterized and validated in _S. cerevisiae_, and also because previous studies have shown TF binding specificities are generally conserved across long evolutionary distances, and that it is very difficult for mutations to alter the binding specificity without destroying the binding function (PMID: 19841254).
-The second database is the [PathoYeastract](www.pathoyeastract.org).
-This database contains _Candida_ species TF matrices.
-The sources are more limited and of greatly varying qualities.
-We use this to validate the prediction from the first source.
+We also looked at a second database, [PathoYeastract](www.pathoyeastract.org), which contains _Candida_ species TF matrices.
+This dataset is much more limited and of greatly varying qualities.
+While a Msn4p motif was available there, it was mainly a consensus sequence (little quantitative information), and is based on microarray transcription data (Roetzer et al 2008).
+We didn't use this information for the prediction.

 In the Yetfasco database, each TF has multiple motifs, ranked by various measures.
 We relied on their "Expert curation confidence", where the authors manually examined the evidence and assigned (usually) a single motif for each TF as the expert curated one.
 For Skn7, however, two discordant motifs were identified as expert curated, likely reflecting different binding modes (as monomer vs dimer).
 Msn2/4 has a single expert curated motif.